palewire/first-python-notebook/docs/src/jupyter_desktop.md

 A [Jupyter](http://jupyter.org/) notebook is a browser-based interface where you can write, run, remix and republish code.

-It is free software you can install and run like any other open-source library.
+It is free software that anyone can install and run.
 It is used by [scientists](http://nbviewer.jupyter.org/github/robertodealmeida/notebooks/blob/master/earth_day_data_challenge/Analyzing%20whale%20tracks.ipynb), [scholars](http://nbviewer.jupyter.org/github/nealcaren/workshop_2014/blob/master/notebooks/5_Times_API.ipynb), [investors](https://github.com/rsvp/fecon235/blob/master/nb/fred-debt-pop.ipynb) and corporations to create and share their research.

 It is also used by journalists to develop stories and show their work.
 Examples published by past students and teachers of this class include: